Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Be sure to shop after holiday sales aisles.
 These aisles might not be close to the front of the store, so ask if you can't find them.

 Wood stoves come on sale after Christmas.
 I first purchased one that was not welded together.
 Big Mistake!
 Downdrafts would fill the house with fumes while we slept.
-I got rid of it for one that is sealed.

 Have a list of items that you really need before you shop sales.
 No point in having a lot of multiples of Christmas supplies that you won't use, no matter how cheap they are!
 They take up storage space.
 By Syd